30.3064.01 - Environment thermometer TFA - Free user manual and instructions

 USER MANUAL 30.3064.01 TFA

-Thank you for choosing this instrument from TFA.
+Thank you for choosing this instrument from TFA

-1. Before you use this product
+Before you use this product

-- We shall not be liable for any damage occurring as a result of non following of these instructions.
+Following and respecting the instructions in your manual will prevent damage to your instrument and loss of your statutory rights arising from defects due to incorrect use. - We shall not be liable for any damage occurring as a result of non following of these instructions.
 Likewise, we take no responsibility for any incorrect readings or for any consequences resulting from them.

 - Please take particular note of the safety advice!